Carbotura

 EmergencyImmediate ActionSCADA ActionEscalation

-Bridge stuck in raised positionStop all tipping operations.
+Bridge stuck in raised positionStop all rear discharge operations.
 Do not attempt manual lowering without LOTO.Fault state B5.
 All further bridge raises locked.Maintenance LOTO procedure.
 Engineering on call.

 Person under raised bridgeActivate nearest E-stop immediately.
 Bridge holds in current position.E-stop logged.
 All bridge motion locked.Emergency services immediately.
 Do not lower bridge until personnel confirmed clear.